What's it all about?

 Getting away: The Piccadilly Line service to Heathrow means residents can reach the airport in less than an hour.

 South Kensington has a wide array of primary and secondary schools, including state schools, academies, voluntary aided schools and independent schools.
 Lycée Français Charles de Gaulle is a French language school and takes pupils at both primary and secondary level.
 South Kensington is an ideal location if you’re looking for private schools.
 There are several options within walking distance, including Glendower Preparatory School and Queen’s Gate School.
-Garden House School is a leading London day school offering kindergarden through to prep schooling.
+Garden House School is a leading London day school offering kindergarten through to prep schooling.

 Please see our schools tab for more information on schools in this area.